Is a Gluten-Free Diet Right for You?

 What is Gluten?

-Gluten is a protein found in wheat, barley, and rye.
-It gives dough its elasticity and chewiness and helps it to rise and maintain its shape.
-While it’s not harmful to many, gluten can cause serious health issues for some.
-Gluten is not only in obvious foods like bread and pasta, it can also be found in foods like soups, sauces, dressings, candies and certain processed meats.
-Facilities that manufacture products with wheat can contaminate gluten-free foods.
+Gluten is a protein found in wheat, barley and rye.
+It gives dough its elasticity and chewiness and helps it rise and maintain its shape.
+While it’s not harmful to many, gluten can cause serious health issues for those with Celiac disease.
+Gluten is not only found in foods that may be considered obvious like bread and pasta, but it can also be found in foods like soups, sauces, dressings, candies and some processed meats.
 This can make a gluten-free diet challenging for those who need or choose to avoid it.

-Gluten plays a significant role in a balanced diet for those who can tolerate it.
-It contains grains that are rich in essential nutrients like fiber, vitamins and minerals.
-Whole grains contain gluten and are an excellent source of dietary fiber, which is important for digestive health, maintaining regular bowel movements and preventing constipation.
+Gluten-containing foods can play a significant role in a balanced diet for those who can tolerate it.
+Gluten-containing grains are rich in essential nutrients like fiber, vitamins and minerals.
+Whole grains contain gluten and are a good source of dietary fiber, which is important for reducing risk of chronic illness and promoting digestive health, such as maintaining regular bowel movements and preventing constipation.

-Grains are packed with vitamin B, an essential for energy production and brain function.
-Foods that contain gluten also provide minerals like iron, calcium, and magnesium, contributing to bone health and metabolic function.
-The protein content in gluten can be a valuable part of a balanced diet, helping with muscle repair and growth.
+Grains arepacked with B vitamins, which support energy production and brain function.
+Foods that contain gluten also provide minerals like iron, calcium and magnesium, contributing to bone health and metabolic function.
 For most people, including gluten in their diet can support overall health and nutrition needs.

 Who Needs a Gluten-free Diet?